vmware/terraform-provider-vmc/README.md

 The Terraform Provider for VMware Cloud on AWS is a Partner tier provider.

 Partner tier providers are owned and maintained by a partner in the HashiCorp Technology Partner Program.
-HashiCorp verifies the authenticity of the publisher and the provider is listed on the [Terraform Registry][terraform-registry] with a Partner tier label.
+HashiCorp verifies the authenticity of the publisher and the provider are listed on the [Terraform Registry][terraform-registry] with a Partner tier label.

 To use a released version of the Terraform provider in your environment, run `terraform init` and Terraform will automatically install the provider from the Terraform Registry.